 box and select the Solver pane.
 Set Stop

 and Solver to

 Click the Run button to simulate the model.

 The model simulation runs from

-using the outside temperature data from the Signal Builder block as
+using the outside temperature data from the Signal Builder block

 Use the Simulink Data Inspector to compare the simulated output signals with measured data.